danielholmes839/OC-Transpo-GraphQL/README.md

 ## Next Steps

 - I would like to add email verification and password resets.
 I currently have email and password login which returns a JWT to authenticate future requests
-- Travel planner.
-I worked on this for a while and got decent results with Astar search but it could be improved.
+- Providing a travel planner.
+I implemented A* search but it didn't get great results.
+I would probably use [OpenTripPlanner](https://github.com/opentripplanner) which provides a travel planner for GTFS datasets.
 - Better error messages for mutations, and queries...
 I'm currently just throwing errors in my code which isn't ideal
+- Adding better pagination might be a good idea